sarachitgaran/Figure1Lab_Internship_scRNA-Seq/README.md

 ## Introduction

-Welcome to my internship project repository.
-This project aim to helps students to hone their compbio skills by emulating an internship in biotech/pharma company.
+Welcome to my Figure1Lab internship repository.
+This project aims to help students hone their compbio skills by emulating an internship in biotech/pharma company.
 The goal is to determine the efficacy of anti cancer drugs by exploring single cell RNA-Seq data in cancer cell line.

 This repository is dedicated to my progress of diving deep into the realm of scRNA-seq where I summarize papers I read and share codes as well as my own thoughts.